sheerun/csu-88/README.md

 make
 ```

-Compile all files supported by this source
+Compile all files supported by this source (e.g. `crt1.o` which is used to load dynamically linked programs):

 ```
 make all